Psykotikism/No_Friendly-Fire/README.md

 Outcome: The plugin works only in "coop" mode.
 ```

-## Credits
-**cravenge** - For the original source code; fixing all the errors and converting the original source code into the new syntax in this [post](https://forums.alliedmods.net/showthread.php?t=301873).

-**Lux/LuxLuma** - For the previous source code; showed me a better and simpler way of handling friendly fire.

-**Silvers (Silvershot)** - For the code that allows users to enable/disable the plugin in certain game modes and for blocking damage after idle/spectator team change and player disconnects.

-**Kr3m, WhatsAnName** - For reporting an issue.

 ## Third-Party Revisions Notice
 If you would like to share your own revisions of this plugin, please rename the files so that there is no confusion for users.